reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 #### Body:
 The format should be just like the summary, but the content goal is different.
 I should explain the motivation for the change.
-In other words, it should be an imperative sentence explaining why you're changing the code, compared to what it was before.
+In other words, it should be an imperative sentence explaining why you're changing the code, **compared to what it was before**.

 #### Footer:
 You can mention the related task URL or the issue number in this section.